johanhaleby/lab-service-registry/README.md

 It's ok to add additional message properties.

-Different messages have different body properties that are required.
+Messages also have a body which are different for each message.
 It's ok to add additional properties to the body as well if needed.

 Messages consumed by Service Registry
 -------------------------------------

 ### ServiceOnlineEvent
-Note that appId and streamId will be the same this event
+Note that appId and streamId will be the same this event.

+Use streamId to specify the unique name of the service, must be human readable (no UUID).

 Example:
 ```javascript